medic/cht-watchdog/development/README.md

 Start a fresh deployment of cht-monitoring without providing any CHT URL and with the test override:

 ```
-docker compose -f docker-compose.yml -f tests/docker-compose.test-data.yml up -d
+docker compose -f docker-compose.yml -f development/docker-compose.test-data.yml up -d
 ```

 Open the `xlsx` file of the test you want to run.
-Switch to the `data` sheet and Save As a `csv` file (named `data.csv`) in the `tests` directory.
+Switch to the `data` sheet and Save As a `csv` file (named `data.csv`) in the `development` directory.

-In your terminal, navigate to the `tests` directory and run `cat data.csv | ./generate_test_data.js > ../prometheus/data/data.txt`.
+In your terminal, navigate to the `development` directory and run `cat data.csv | ./generate_test_data.js > ../prometheus/data/data.txt`.
 This converts the `csv` file to the OpenMetrics format that Prometheus expects and injects it into the Prometheus data volume. _(This is a good point to stop and double-check the `data.txt` file to make sure it looks correct.)_

 Run `docker compose exec prometheus promtool tsdb create-blocks-from openmetrics /prometheus/data.txt /prometheus && docker compose restart prometheus` to push the data into Prometheus.